sts10/common_word_list_maker/readme.markdown

 As an example, if you want to take the first 31,000 words from `word_list_raw.txt`, then (1) filter out words NOT in your Mac/Linux OS's dictionary, (2) remove words from a text file of "reject words" (you can find such a list [here](https://github.com/zacanger/profane-words)), (3) eliminate [prefix words](https://en.wikipedia.org/wiki/Prefix_code), (4) eliminate words shorter than 4 characters, and (5) ensure all words are lowercase, you'd run: `tidy -o example_word_list.txt --take-first 31000 -lPA -m 4 -a /usr/share/dict/words -r reject_words.txt word_list_raw.txt`.

 An example of a "cleaned" word list of 16,607 words that I made using Tidy can be found at `./example_word_list.txt`.
-More generated word lists can be found in `generated_wordlists/` directory.
+More generated word lists can be found in `generated_wordlists/` directory and [in this separate code repo](https://github.com/sts10/generated-wordlists).
 (As another example, `generated_wordlists/diceware.txt` was made from `./example_word_list.txt` using Tidy, with the command `tidy -D 6 -c 7776 -x 5 --output generated_wordlists/diceware.txt example_word_list.txt`.)

 ## How to run this program